-The Countywide Green Infrastructure Plan (Green Infrastructure Plan) of the Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan places the Potomac River shoreline in a special conservation area.
-The Green Infrastructure Plan and the 2006 Approved Master Plan and Sectional Map Amendment for the Henson Creek-South Potomac Planning Area (Henson Creek-South Potomac Master Plan and SMA) states that this area should focus on water quality, as well as preservation of the natural environment and the river's scenic character.
+The 2017 Countywide Green Infrastructure Plan of the Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan (Green Infrastructure Plan) places the Potomac River shoreline in a special conservation area.
+The Green Infrastructure Plan and the 2006 Approved Henson Creek-South Potomac Master Plan and Sectional Map Amendment (Henson Creek-South Potomac Master Plan and SMA) states that this area should focus on water quality, as well as preservation of the natural environment and the river's scenic character.
 Forest fragmentation should be minimized and ecological connections between existing natural areas should be maintained and/or enhanced when development occurs.
 There are slopes greater than 15 percent located within the area between the primary buffer and Waterside Court.
-No development is proposed beyond the primary buffer, reducing any potential adverse impacts to the Potomac River or surrounding natural areas.
+No development is approved beyond the primary buffer, reducing any potential adverse impacts to the Potomac River or surrounding natural areas.

-The proposed use as a single-family residence conforms to the low density land use recommendation of the Henson Creek-South Potomac Master Plan and SMA.
-Granting the variance would not impair the intent, purpose, or integrity of applicable general and master plans.
+The approved use as a single-family residence conforms to the low-density land use recommendation of the Henson Creek-South Potomac Master Plan and SMA.
+In addition, the site is an infill lot within an existing subdivision.
+The variance approval does not impair the intent, purpose, or integrity of applicable general and master plans.